AyanTech/pishkhansdk/README.md

 # PiskhanSDK
-This SDK provides developers with a solution for integrating and interacting with various service APIs and shows the result
+This SDK provides developers with a solution for integrating and interacting with various service APIs and showing the result

 ## Implementation
 ### Gradle